calblueprint/immigration-justice-project/docs/dev/app/auth.md

 1. Users are prompted to create a new account with an email and password.

 Edge Cases
-- Attempting to create a new account with an existing user's email: we do not specifically prevent users from creating a new
+- Attempting to create a new account with an existing user's email:
 ### Password Complexity

 **Editing Password Complexity Conditions**